 Door jambs, threshold, panels, slab...what even is a door system?

 The good news is that we’re here to help.
 You want to understand all the parts of a door so that you know what they are talking about when you work with a contractor to replace your door.

 Southwest Exteriors has been a home remodeling contractor in San Antonio since 1989.
 We install custom front doors for your home and only offer full door replacements.
-This means we take the whole door out of the wall, not just off the hinges.
+This means we remove the whole door from the wall, not just off the hinges.

-Before venturing into this project, we want you to understand what the main parts of a door are to better understand all that goes into a full door replacement.
+Before venturing into this project, we want you to understand the main parts of a door to understand better what goes into a full door replacement.

-This article will outline what a door system is and break down the parts of a door and what their function is.
+This article will outline what a door system is and break down the parts of a door and their function.